 - If needed, we’ll allow an additional guest to come inside at the end of the visit to aid with the patient’s checking out process

 - Our front doors will remain locked and a team member will control patient flow in and out of the building

 - You’ll be asked screening questions as mentioned above

-- You’ll be asked to sit in our reception area where chairs will be spaced and magazines/books/photobooth will be removed for physical distancing and disinfection purposes
+- You’ll be asked to sit in our reception area where chairs are spaced and magazines/books/photobooth are removed for physical distancing and disinfection purposes

 - If our reception is full, we’ll ask you to wait outside/in your vehicle and we’ll call, text, or wave you in when ready